blackstork-io/fabric/docs/tutorial.md

 ## Hello, Fabric

-Let's start with a simple "Hello, Fabric!" template to make sure everything is set up correctly.
+Let's start with a straightforward "Hello, Fabric!" template to confirm that everything is configured correctly.

 Create a new `hello.fabric` file and define a simple template: